-A. Spiritual and religious gatherings are not prohibited by this section, but a church, synagogue, or other host of a spiritual or religious gathering shall implement reasonable measures under the circumstances of each gathering to ensure social distancing of employees, volunteers, and other participants, increased hygiene practices, and other public health measures to reduce the risk of transmission of COVID-19 consistent with guidance issued by the Iowa Department of Public Health.
-Although wedding and funeral ceremonies are not covered by this section, wedding receptions of more than 10 people are social gatherings that are prohibited.
+C. Spiritual and religious gatherings: Spiritual and religious gatherings, including any funerals or weddings, are not prohibited by this section.
+But a church, synagogue, or other host of a spiritual or religious gathering shall implement reasonable measures under the circumstances of each gathering to ensure social distancing of employees, volunteers, and other participants, increased hygiene practices, and other public health measures to reduce the risk of transmission of COVID-19 consistent with guidance issued by the Iowa Department of Public Health.

 All in-person meetings should ensure proper sanitary precautions.
 Please make hand sanitation stations throughout the congregation, but especially in key areas where resources are available for pickup.
 We recommend no meals and social gatherings take place.
 Please consider the impact of the current governmental and CDC recommendations, especially as they pertain to worship services, weddings, and funerals.
 As congregations seek to accommodate for Gov. Reynolds’ State of Public Health Disaster Emergency declaration, we are recommending congregations find alternative ways to continue Word and Sacrament Ministry.
 Some suggestions are: